hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 ### 1.1 Objects

-The **`Object`** class is a JavaScript data type.
+The `Object` class is a JavaScript data type.
 This data-type is a data structure, that is a collection of key-value pairs.
 Objects can be created using the `Object()` constructor or object literal syntax.

-#### 1.2 Encapsulating the data and functionality of a race car into an object
+### 1.1.1 Encapsulating the data and functionality of a race car into an object

 ```js
 let raceCar = {